 Twine build up can cause bearing failure.
 It can also interfere with the operation of the tank drive system.

 - Use a sharp knife to cut the twine.

 - Be careful to not damage the seals of the bearings.

 - Remove the twine.

-Remove Build Up of Twine From Drive
+Remove Twine From Drive (CFR 651 Shown)

 Lubrication - Oil